bhuwanpandey7/Stock-App/realtime-stocks/README.md

 # Angular Stock List Application

-This is a simple Angular application that displays a list of stocks with detailed price information.
+This is a Real time stock Angular application that displays a list of stocks with price information.
 The app is structured using reusable components for better maintainability and scalability.

 ---

 ## Features

-- Fetches stock data from a service.
+- Fetches stock data from a yahoo finance using web sockets.
 - Displays stocks in a responsive grid.
 - Allows toggling stock enable/disable status.
 - Highlights stock cards based on price conditions (positive/negative).